adams-ears/Khandharooms/README.md

 The live site can be found at the [following link:](https://adams-ears.github.io/Khandharooms/)

-The source code for the webpage can be in my repository [here:](https://github.com/adams-ears/Khandharooms)
+The source code for the webpage can be found in my repository [here:](https://github.com/adams-ears/Khandharooms)

 ## Credits